fbanelli/acceleration-predictor/README.md

 # Acceleration Predictor
-Drone acceleration predictor based on a buffer of the last commanded rpms

 This is a personal project developed in order to validate the idea of replacing an IMU in drone racing to achieve similar performances in state estimation.
 Disclaimer: this project is far from being optimized and will be further developed to actually be able to replace an IMU in the context of drone racing.